ntm-development/natebot-guide/guide/utility/giveaways.md

 # Giveaways Guide
 The giveaways system is a very intuitive system that allows you to create and manage giveaways in your server.
 To view the list of command, you will need to type **`/giveaway`**, and it will return a list of available commands.

+You will need to have the <kbd>Manage Server</kbd> permission to use the warning system.

 ![Giveaways Command List](./images/giveaways-commandlist.png)